SGBC/course/docs/nbis_annotation/practical_session/practical2.md

 * Proteins from more distantly related organisms (e.g. Uniprot/Swissprot)

-* EST sequences from the same species or very closely related species
+* Transcriptome sequences from the same species or very closely related species

-* RNA-seq data from the same or very closely related species - in the form of splice sites or assembled transcripts

 * Ab-initio predictions from one or more tools (directly supported are: Augustus, Snap, GeneMark, Fgenesh)